camoo/smobilpay-for-magento/README.md

 We assume you already installed Magento 2.4.x and configured it successfully

 ### Requirements :
+* Command line (CLI) access to the magento installation.
 * Magento Version:2.4 or higher
 * Tested up to:2.4.3-p1
 * PHP Version:7.3 or higher